edwardEvans094/blarity/README.md

 ### Features

-* 3 user roles: Creator, Delogator, Normal User
+* 3 user roles: Creator, Deligator, Normal User
 * Normal user can donate for project with any tokens, any where
 * Creator can make request fund to smart contract
 * Deligator can vote to release fund to supplier